CS-433/cs-433-project-2-rainbow-triangle/README.md

 * Francesco Posa

 ## Introduction
-This project performs supervised classification of tweets in 2 classes: positive and negative tweets.
-We implement various methods to represent tweets (TF-IDF, Glove embeddings) and different machine learning algorithms to classify them, from more classical ones to recurrent neural networks and deep learning.
+This project performs supervised classification of tweets.
+It predicts if a tweet message used to contain a positive :) or negative :( smiley, by considering only the remaining text.We implement various methods to represent tweets (TF-IDF, Glove embeddings) and different machine learning algorithms to classify them, from more classical ones to recurrent neural networks and deep learning.

 In short, we compared: K-Nearest Neighbors, Naive Bayes, Logistic Regression, Support Vector Machines (linear), Random Forest, Multi-layer Perceptron, Gated